Howard X: 2016

 In early 2016, Howard X was seen on several television commercials.
-He starred in the bubble tea parody commercial by the Taiwanese global franchise teahouse Chatime which aired on SBS and Pop Asia in Australia and he was also featured in Schlag den Raab promotion among other celebrity impersonators which was aired on German television channel ProSieben for the new season of the live game show such as Chuck Norris, Lady Gaga, Johnny Depp, Queen Elizabeth and Pope Benedict XVI impersonators.
+He starred in the bubble tea parody commercial by the Taiwanese global franchise teahouse Chatime which aired on SBS and Pop Asia in Australia and he was also featured in a Schlag den Raab promotion among other celebrity impersonators which was aired on German television channel ProSieben for the new season of the live game show such as Chuck Norris, Lady Gaga, Johnny Depp, Queen Elizabeth and Pope Benedict XVI impersonators.

 In the same year, Howard X had also travelled to Rio de Janeiro to attend the Rio Summer Olympics.
 He attended the games and closing ceremony in his character and confused spectators by simultaneously waving both a North Korean flag and a rainbow flag.
-He was also approached by North Korean delegates dressed in DPRK tracksuits as they thought he was the real Kim Jong-un.
+He was also approached by North Korean delegates dressed in DPRK tracksuits as they thought he was the real Kim Jong Un.
 He received attention online for his impersonation and was on Reddit’s homepage.

-In a mini documentary produced by Urban Tales, Howard X shared that he spent at least two hours to get ready for his Kim Jong-un look, constantly studied his mannerism and had to be updated with everything that’s happening in North Korea.
-He also emphasised it is a satire and that the last thing he want to do with his impersonation is to make Kim Jong-un look good.
+In a mini documentary produced by Urban Tales, Howard X shared that he spent at least two hours to get ready for his Kim Jong Un look, constantly studied his mannerism and had to be updated with everything that's happening in North Korea.
+He also emphasised it is a satire and that the last thing he want to do with his impersonation is to make Kim Jong Un look good.

-Howard X also starred in a comedy short film entitled “The Landowner” produced by the American film production company Funny Or Die.
-It was a parody of popular short film “The Landlord” which was by the same creators, written by Adam McKay and Will Ferrell.
+Howard X also starred in a comedy short film entitled The Landowner, produced by the American film production company Funny Or Die.
+It was a parody of popular short film The Landlord which was by the same creators, written by Adam McKay and Will Ferrell.

 2017

-In 2017, Howard X had a collaboration parody commercial entitled “Who invented the burger?
-Alternative Facts by Dear Leader Kim Jong-Un” with Dear Leader, a European sunshade brand which combined fashion with charity.
-The organisation actively supported secret groups that fight for freedom for the North Korean People.
+In 2017, Howard X had a collaboration parody commercial entitled "Who invented the burger?
+Alternative Facts by Dear Leader Kim Jong Un" with the European sunshade brand Dear Leader.
+The organisation actively supported North Korean resistance groups.

 In December 2017, Howard X starred in the viral official music video of Russian rave band Little Big’s Lolly Bomb.
-As of June 2022, the music video has amassed over 155 million views on YouTube.
+As of January 2025, the music video has amassed over 183 million views on YouTube.

-In the same year, there was also a comical television commercial produced by Film Factory Hong Kong for Wilson Communications featuring Donald Trump, Kim Jong-Un and Vladimir Putin impersonators.
+In the same year, there was also a comical television commercial produced by Film Factory Hong Kong for Wilson Communications featuring Donald Trump, Kim Jong Un and Vladimir Putin impersonators.